JTxCo/SecureMessagingApp/README.md

 ## Design Patterns

-The application incorporates the following design patterns:

-1. **MVC (Model-View-Controller)**
+1. **Model-View-Controller (MVC)**
-    - Model: Uses SQLite and AsyncStorage databases.
+- _Model_: Adopts a Strategy Pattern using SQLite and AsyncStorage as interchangeable DB systems based on data complexity.
-    - View: Handles UI with React Native.
+- _View_: Applies a Composite Pattern, allowing various UI screens to be uniformly managed.
-    - Controller: Manages user interaction logic with Redux.
+- _Controller_: Manages user interaction and navigation logic, and employs a Facade Pattern with the 'Security' class to simplify access to complex security tasks.

-2. **Module**: This pattern is implied by the modular architecture of the application.

-3. **Observer (Pub-Sub)**: Implicitly used in Redux.
-When an application state changes, subscriber components are notified to update the UI.

-4. **Singleton**: If a database connection instance is created once and shared across the application, then it uses the Singleton pattern.

-5. **Strategy**: The use of different databases (SQLite and AsyncStorage) based on operational complexity and data access frequency follows the Strategy pattern.

-6. **Decorator**: Enhancing component functionality (like adding additional props or state) uses a type of Decorator design pattern.
-In React Native, this is accomplished using Higher Order Components (HOC).
+2. **Observer Pattern**: Broadly utilized throughout the system via various `Observer` interfaces, facilitating automatic updates in dependent components when the state of observed objects changes.

-7. **State Pattern**: Employed in tracking message statuses.
+3. **State Pattern**: Used for tracking the status of messages.
 Each message state (draft, sent, delivered, read, error) prompts a different corresponding behavior in the application.

+4. **Singleton Pattern**: Ensures only one instance of the SQLite and AsyncStorage databases is created and shared across the application.

 ## Authors